 - 1 cup sorghum flour

 - 1/4 teaspoon Himalayan rock salt

 Or choose your favorite flavor:

-- maple – replace the honey/agave and 1 tbsp water with 2 tbsp maple syrup
+- maple – replace the honey/agave and 1 tablespoon water with 2 tablespoon maple syrup

 - cinnamon – sprinkle with cinnamon before baking

-- vanilla – replace 1 tbsp of water with 1 tbsp pure vanilla extract
+- vanilla – replace 1 tablespoon of water with 1 tablespoon pure vanilla extract

 - Preheat oven to 375F.
 Line a rimmed baking sheet with parchment paper so that the paper is over the edges and set aside.